 Chart or drawing paper, cutouts of adjectives from magazines, glue, color pen or sketch pen

-- Ask the kid to list down words that describe her on a piece of paper.
+- Ask your child to list down words that describe them on a piece of paper.
 It can be negative or positive.

-- Then ask her to focus only on the good things that people have said about her and make a list of that.
+- Then ask them to focus only on the good things that people have said about them and make a list of that.

 - Paste the photo of the child in the center of the drawing or chart paper.

 - Ask the child to fill the area around the picture with positive words, adjectives that she can relate to.

 - Put the drawing sheet or paper in her room, for reinforcing positive beliefs about the self.

 2. List your wins in life

 An effective way to boost the child’s self-esteem is to remind them of their her of her successes.